“That’s easy — it was booby day,” D’Elia said with a grin.Full article at KodiakDailyMirror.com.

 KAKAPO PARROTS - Air New Zealand Magazine

-Thanks to Becki who alerted me to the latest issue of Air Magazine and the marvellous feature article on the hi-tech race to save the Kakapo Parrot from extinction.
+Thanks to Becki who alerted me to the latest issue of Air New Zealand Magazine and the marvellous feature article on the hi-tech race to save the Kakapo Parrot from extinction.
 The Air New Zealand Magazine page mentions it, but unfortunately there's no web-version of the article.
 Thanks for letting me see it anyway Becki.
 Stunning photography.

 If you'd like to see it, I recommend booking a flight on Air New Zealand very soon. check out my profile for my email address...